-During start-up, the number of operational phases and their phase relationship is determined by the internal circuitry that monitors the PWM outputs.
-Normally, the ADP3188 operates as a 4-phase PWM controller.
-Grounding the PWM4 pin programs 3-phase operation, and grounding the PWM3 and PWM4 pins programs 2-phase operation.
+During startup, the number of operational phases and their phase relationship is determined by the internal circuitry that monitors the PWM outputs.
+Normally, the ADP3190/ADP3190A operate as a 4-phase PWM controller.
+Grounding the PWM4 pin programs 3-phase operation, and grounding the PWM3 pin and the PWM4 pin programs 2-phase operation.

-When the ADP3188 is enabled, the controller outputs a voltage on PWM3 and PWM4, which is approximately 675 mV.
+When the ADP3190/ADP3190A are enabled, the controller outputs a voltage on PWM3 and PWM4, which is approximately 675 mV.
 An internal comparator checks each pin's voltage vs. a threshold of 300 mV.
 If the pin is grounded, it is below the threshold, and the phase is disabled.
-The output resistance of the PWM pin is approximately 5 k Ω during this detection time.
-Any external pull-down resistance connected to the PWM pin should not be less than 25 k Ω to ensure proper operation.
+The output resistance of the PWM pins is approximately 5 k Ω during this detection time.
+Any external pull-down resistance connected to the PWM pins should not be less than 25 k Ω to ensure proper operation.
 PWM1 and PWM2 are disabled during the phase detection interval, which occurs during the first two clock cycles of the internal oscillator.

-After this time, if the PWM output is not grounded, the 5 k Ω resistance is removed, and it switches between 0 V and 5 V. If the PWM output is grounded, it remains off.
+After this time, if the PWM output is not grounded, the 5 $k\Omega$ resistance is removed, and it switches between 0 V and 5 V.

-The PWM outputs are logic-level devices intended for driving external gate drivers such as the ADP3418.
+If the PWM output is grounded, it remains off.
+The PWM outputs are logic-level devices intended for driving external gate drivers, such as the ADP3120A.
 Because each phase is monitored independently, operation approaching 100% duty cycle is possible.
 Also, more than one output can be on at the same time for overlapping phases.